Logan Lerman: Other work

 Lerman is a friend of actor Dean Collins, who played his best friend on Jack & Bobby; they remained close after the series' cancellation, and worked together again on Hoot, where Collins had a supporting role.
 In their spare time, the two collaborated on comedic short films.
 As well as acting, they wrote, directed, and shot the videos, often enlisting the help of family and friends.
 The shorts were uploaded to YouTube under the joint account name of "monkeynuts1069".

 In 2006, Collins and Lerman formed a band, Indigo, along with musician Daniel Pashman; Collins sang lead vocals, Lerman played keyboard and guitar, and Pashman played the drums.
-In 2011, Lerman stated that Indigo is "not a serious band right now", and that music is his biggest passion after film.
-He plays the piano and is a fan of movie music compositions.
-Lerman also writes and creates loglines for stories.BlackBook magazine wrote that Lerman "aspires to be the head of a [film] studio one day".
+In 2011, Lerman stated that Indigo is "not a serious band right now" and that music is his biggest passion after film.
+As of 2009, Lerman reportedly played the piano and in 2011, he revealed himself to be a fan of movie music compositions.
+Also in 2011, BlackBook magazine wrote that Lerman "aspires to be the head of a [film] studio one day".

 Personal life

-Lerman is a self-described "film geek", and has said that he is "shaped by movies", and that he is a "creative person".
-He has expressed an interest in being involved in "everything that goes into making a film", including wanting to write, produce, and direct.
-His favorite directors include Paul Thomas Anderson, Stanley Kubrick, David Fincher and Peter Bogdanovich, and he has cited American Beauty, Defending Your Life and Eternal Sunshine of the Spotless Mind as being among his favorite films.
+Lerman is a self-described "film geek", stating in interviews as a late teenager that he had been "shaped by movies" and that he considered himself to be a "creative person".
+In 2010, Lerman expressed an interest in being involved in "everything that goes into making a film" – wanting to write, produce, and direct.
+His favorite directors at that time included Paul Thomas Anderson, Stanley Kubrick, David Fincher and Peter Bogdanovich.
+In 2009, Lerman cited American Beauty, Defending Your Life and Eternal Sunshine of the Spotless Mind as being among his favorite films.

-Lerman has described himself as "reserved and quiet", "a homebody", and "not a big fan of sports".
+In 2011, Lerman described himself as "reserved and quiet", "a homebody", and "not a big fan of sports".

+In November 2023, Lerman announced his engagement to his longtime girlfriend Ana Corrigan.